 The 28th Massachusetts at Gettysburg

-The 28th Massachusetts was commanded at the Battle of Gettysburg by Colonel Richard Byrnes.
+Colonel Richard Byrnes commanded the 28th Massachusetts Infantry at the Battle of Gettysburg.
 It brought 265 men to the field, losing 8 killed, 57 wounded and 35 missing.

 The 28th and the Irish Brigade were part of Caldwell’s Division sent to support Sickle’s Third Corps that was desperately fighting off Longstreet’s attack on the afternoon of July 2nd.
 They attacked south from the Trostle Woods across the Wheatfield and into the Rose Woods and the Stony Hill on its west side where the monument stands.